[,1] [,2] [,3] [,4] [,5]

 “A statement about a phenomenon that also includes the potential mechanism or cause of that phenomenon”.
 (Betts et al. 2021)

-Coyotes have small home ranges in urban areas because food resource density is high
+Coyotes have small home ranges in urban areas because resource density is high, leading to reduced ranging.

 Example: